Net DIM - Generic Network Dynamic Interrupt Moderation¶

 -

-void net_dim(struct dim *dim, struct dim_sample end_sample)¶
+void net_dim(struct dim *dim, const struct dim_sample *end_sample)¶

 main DIM algorithm entry point